hackclub/blot/docs/assembly/ASSEMBLY.md

 ### Threading the Timing Belt

-For this step you'll need the assembly you just made and the timing belt.
+For this step, you'll need the assembly you just made and the timing belt.

 - **1 x** 125cm long GT2 Timing Belt

 ![PXL_20240616_224848871-EDIT.jpg](./assets/PXL_20240616_224848871-EDIT.jpg)

-To start turn the machine upside down.
+To start, turn the machine upside down.

 We'll place one loop of the belt in the endcap.